AIMarketContest/simulation/docs/tutorial/getting_started_tutorial.md

 ### Configuring the training session

-# TODO: fact check this
-If we look in `aicontest/training_configs` we already see a training configuration file called called `example_training_config.ini` there.
+If we look in `training_configs` we already see a training configuration file called called `training_example_config.ini` there.
 Let's take a look at it:

 ```ini
 [General]